interuss/monitoring/monitoring/uss_qualifier/configurations/README.md

 #### References

-To reduce repetition in similar configurations, the configuration parser supports the inclusion of all or parts of other files by using a `$ref` notation similar to (but not the same as) OpenAPI in JSON, YAML, and Jsonnet files (but not .libsonnet files).
+To reduce repetition in similar configurations, the configuration parser supports the inclusion of all or parts of other files by using a `$ref` notation similar to (but not the same as) OpenAPI in JSON, YAML, and Jsonnet files.

 When a `$ref` key is encountered, the keys and values of the referenced content are used to overwrite any keys at the same level of the `$ref`.
 For instance: